 As you can see, learning how to void a check is extremely easy; all you need to do is write “VOID”!
 Let’s look at why you’d need to void a check in the first place.

-If you’ve ever needed to fill out your bank account information, you know you will be asked what your bank account number is and what your routing number is.
+If you’ve ever needed to fill out your bank account information for online banking or for an ACH transfer, you know you will be asked what your bank account number is and what your routing number is.
 Since your checks have your routing number and bank account number on it, you can send a check to share this information with whoever needs it.

 However, if you send someone a blank check or even a photo of a blank check, there is a huge risk of fraud.
 If the blank check falls into the wrong person’s hands, they can write a paper check to themselves with whatever amount they want.
 Scary, right?